Champions Classic 2022: Here's Who's Playing, How to Watch

-Champions Classic 2022: Here’s who’s playing, how to watch originally appeared on NBC Sports Chicago
+Champions Classic 2022: Here’s who’s playing, how to watch originally appeared on NBC Sports Bayarea

 It’s time for another college basketball opening night at the Gainbridge Fieldhouse.